ronnygunawan/carbon-lang/docs/project/faq.md

         [reference exclusivity](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html#the-rules-of-references)
         and stacked borrows rules.

-### Why not a garbage collected language, like Java, Kotlin, or Go?
+### Why not a garbage collected language, like Java, C#, Kotlin, or Go?

 If you can use one of these languages, you absolutely should.